Meet Our Organizers

 In 2014, Saad worked with organizers in Jordan, Lebanon and the Netherlands to celebrate International Jazz Day with simultaneous Jazz for Syria concerts.
 In 2015, Jazz for Syria celebrated International Jazz Day as part of a Global Week for Syria festival, featuring participation from more than 40 Syrian musicians and 100 international artists.
 In 2016, members of the Syrian Big Band performed at the International Jazz Day celebration organized by Codarts University in the Netherlands to emphasize the humanitarian aspects of International Jazz Day.

-Saad continues his efforts to promote cultural exchange and open dialogue for cultures in conflict through the Music and Beyond Foundation, which he created.
-The foundation is currently planning a revival of the Oriental Landscapes festival, with the aim of safeguarding the cultural heritage of the Middle East.
+Saad continues his efforts to promote cultural exchange and open dialogue for cultures in conflict through initiatives like the Oriental Landscapes festival, Global Week for Syria, Jazz for Syria, and others, with the aim of safeguarding the cultural heritage of the Middle East.